unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 This makes the circuit longer (adding more noise) while keeping its effect unchanged (because :math:`G^\dagger = G^{-1}` for unitary gates).
 We refer to this process as *unitary folding*.
-If `G` is a subset of the gates in a circuit, we call it `local folding`.
+If :math:`G` is a subset of the gates in a circuit, we call it *local folding*.
-If `G` is the entire circuit, we call it `global folding`.
+If :math:`G` is the entire circuit, we call it *global folding*.

-In ``mitiq``, folding functions input a circuit and a *scale factor* (or simply *scale*), i.e., a floating point value which corresponds to (approximately) how much the length of the circuit is scaled.
+In Mitiq, folding functions input a circuit and a *scale factor*, i.e., a floating point value which corresponds to (approximately) how much the length of the circuit is scaled.
 The minimum scale factor is one (which corresponds to folding no gates).
 A scale factor of three corresponds to folding all gates locally.
 Scale factors beyond three begin to fold gates more than once.

 ---------------------
 Local folding methods
 ---------------------

 For local folding, there is a degree of freedom for which gates to fold first.
-The order in which gates are folded can have an important effect on how the noise is caled.
-As such, ``mititq`` defines several local folding methods.
+The order in which gates are folded can have an important effect on how the noise is scaled.

-We introduce three folding functions:
+As such, Mitiq defines several local folding methods.

-    1. ``mitiq.zne.scaling.fold_gates_from_left``
+    1. :func:`mitiq.zne.scaling.fold_gates_from_left`
-    2. ``mitiq.zne.scaling.fold_gates_from_right``
+    2. :func:`mitiq.zne.scaling.fold_gates_from_right`
-    3. ``mitiq.zne.scaling.fold_gates_at_random``
+    3. :func:`mitiq.zne.scaling.fold_gates_at_random`

-The ``mitiq`` function ``fold_gates_from_left`` will fold gates from the left (or start) of the circuit until the desired scale factor is reached.
+The function ``fold_gates_from_left`` will fold gates from the left (or start) of the circuit until the desired scale factor is reached.